-Using the market price at the time the commodity was placed, record the estimated value of the contracted commodities this operation placed on contractee operations during 2011.
+Using the market price at the time the commodity was placed, record the estimated value of the contracted commodities this operation placed on contractee operations during the reference year.
 If more than one arrangement existed, or if arrangements existed for more than one commodity, record each one on a separate line.